ekohilas/args-amazing-or-approaching/pycon-us-2024-lightning/slides.md

 (3s pause)

-And that's not your fault, because without having to reference the signature of the functions, there's no knowing whether the arguments are set correctly.
+And that's not your fault, because for one, this is a lightning talk, and two, there's no knowing whether the arguments are set correctly, without having to reference the signature of the functions.

 ---
 ```python